kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(3\) Numbers (202) 267-3720 or alternate (202) 267-1293 for filing by facsimile.

-\(c\) Upon the filing of a Pre-dispute with the ODRA, the ODRA will contact the opposing party to offer its services pursuant to §17.57.
+\(c\) Upon the filing of a Pre-dispute with the ODRA, the ODRA will contact the opposing party to offer its services pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.57   Dispute resolution process for Pre-disputes.|§17.57]].
 If the opposing party agrees, the ODRA will provide Pre-dispute services.
 If the opposing party does not agree, the ODRA Pre-dispute file will be closed and no service will be provided.

 \[76 FR 55221, Sept.
 7, 2011, as amended by Doc.
 No. FAA-2017-0075, 82 FR 14429, Mar.
 21, 2017\]

 ### §17.61   Use of alternative dispute resolution.

-\(a\) Only non-binding, voluntary ADR will be used to attempt to resolve a Pre-dispute pursuant to §17.37.
+\(a\) Only non-binding, voluntary ADR will be used to attempt to resolve a Pre-dispute pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.37   Election of alternative dispute resolution process.|§17.37]].

-\(b\) ADR conducted under this subpart is subject to the confidentiality requirements of §17.39.
+\(b\) ADR conducted under this subpart is subject to the confidentiality requirements of [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.39   Confidentiality of ADR.|§17.39]].

 ##